-- A60.
+- A62.
 An audit of financial statements is a cumulative and iterative process.
 As the auditor performs planned audit procedures, the audit evidence obtained may cause the auditor to modify the nature, timing or extent of other planned audit procedures.
 Information may come to the auditor's attention that differs significantly from the information on which the risk assessment was based.
-For example: - The extent of misstatements that the auditor detects by performing substantive procedures may alter the auditor's judgment about the risk assessments and may indicate a significant deficiency in internal control. - The auditor may become aware of discrepancies in accounting records, or conflicting or missing evidence.

-Analytical procedures performed at the overall review stage of the audit may indicate a previously unrecognized risk of material misstatement.
+For example: - The extent of misstatements that the auditor detects by performing substantive procedures may alter the auditor's judgment about the risk assessments and may indicate a significant deficiency in internal control. - The auditor may become aware of discrepancies in accounting records, or conflicting or missing evidence. - Analytical procedures performed at the overall review stage of the audit may indicate a previously unrecognized risk of material misstatement.

-In such circumstances, the auditor may need to reevaluate the planned audit procedures, based on the revised consideration of assessed risks for all or some of the classes of transactions, account balances, or disclosures and related assertions.
-SLAuS 315 (Revised) contains further guidance on revising the auditor's risk assessment.
+In such circumstances, the auditor may need to reevaluate the planned audit procedures, based on the revised consideration of assessed risks of material misstatement and the effect on the significant classes of transactions, account balances, or disclosures and their relevant assertions.
+SLAuS 315 (Revised 2019) contains further guidance on revising the auditor's risk assessment.10